JesperWestell/Greedy_InfoMax_PointNet2/README.md

 # Using Greedy InfoMax with PointNet++
-We use the Greedy InfoMax algorithm to train a PointNet++.
-In contrast to the original Greedy Infomax algorithm, where patches are created from highly regular data fromats, such as images and audio, we create patches directly from unordered sets of 3D points.
+In contrast to the original Greedy Infomax algorithm, where patches are created from highly regular data formats, such as images and audio, we create patches directly from unordered sets of 3D points.
 This is possible by utilizing the query and grouping functions used in the PointNet++ algorithm.
-Each 1024-point 3D point clouds are queried using a 4x4x4 cube with positions [-0.6, -0.2, 0.2, 0.6] in all 3 axes, using a sphere query of radius 0.4.
+Each 1024-point 3D point clouds are queried using a 3x3x3 cube with positions [-0.5, 0, 0.5] in all 3 axes, using a sphere query of radius 0.5.
-The result is up to 64 256-point 3D point clouds sampled from the original point cloud.
+The result is up to 27 256-point 3D point clouds sampled from the original point cloud.
-Two examples of this querying and grouping can seen below.
+Two examples of this querying and grouping can be seen below.

 <p align="center">
     <img src="./media/points.gif" width="500">